-They are found most commonly in > 50 year old male smokers and highly associated with atherosclerosis.
+They are found most commonly in over-50-year-old male smokers and highly associated with atherosclerosis.
 Other causes include hypertension and Marfan syndrome.
-They are considered pathological and treatment deemed necessary when the lumen reaches a diameter of >5.5cm.
+They are considered pathological, and treatment is deemed necessary when the lumen reaches a diameter above 5.5cm.
 CTs and serial ultrasounds are used to monitor progression.

 Aortic dissection occurs when there is a longitudinal tear within the lumen of the aorta.
 The way the tear occurs results in a false lumen where blood collects.
 This can result in rupture and lead to either death from hypoperfusion or cardiac tamponade followed by obstructive shock.